OPAE/intel-fpga-bbb/samples/tutorial/README.md

 hardware.

-This tutorial assumes that OPAE has been installed already, that your OPAE\_PLATFORM\_ROOT environment variables points to a release updated with PIM v2, and that the BBB (Basic Building Blocks) release is present.
+This tutorial assumes that OPAE has been installed already, that your OPAE\_PLATFORM\_ROOT environment variable points to a release updated with PIM v2, and that the BBB (Basic Building Blocks) release is present.
 Please follow the instructions in the README file in the [../samples](..) directory.